ignacontreras/ignacontreras.github.io/index.md

 </p>

 <p>
-  <strong> The News <strong> &#128526;
+  <b> The News </b> &#128526;
 </p>

 <ul>
-  <li>(April 2023) I was awarded the SIAM Student Chaprter Certificate of Recognition!
-An interview about the prize and SIAM-PUC Student Chapter can be found <a href="https://imc.uc.cl/noticias/413-distincion-siam">here!</a (in spanish)
+  <li>(April 2023) I was awarded the SIAM Student Chapter Certificate of Recognition 2023!
+An interview about the prize and the SIAM-PUC Student Chapter can be found <a href="https://imc.uc.cl/noticias/413-distincion-siam">here!</a (in spanish)
 </ul>